therealdreg/xshellex/README.md

 # xshellex
 With xshellex you can paste any kind of c-shellcode strings in x64dbg.
+Also you can convert clipboard "x64dbg-binary-copy" to c-shellcode string.

 x64dbg plugin to support shellex c-shellcode converter to HEX:
 * https://github.com/David-Reguera-Garcia-Dreg/shellex